Home Energy Professional

 The following table summarizes the training associated with each Home Energy Professional certification.

-Individuals that wish to take coursework in this training program must complete a Home Energy Professional Training Program Application and submit to NSSC along with proof of completion for the prerequisite coursework (OSHA 10 Construction Industry and DOE Lead-Safe Weatherization).
+Individuals that wish to take coursework in this training program must complete a Home Energy Professional Training Program Application and submit to NSSC along with proof of completion for the prerequisite coursework.
 After your application has been approved by NSSC, you may enroll in training program courses.

 Home Energy Professional Questions & Answers